Greece › Mainland Greece Best Places

 - Taxi: Taxis in Olympia depart from the train station.

-Thessaloniki’s maritime location makes the second largest city in Greece seem less like a commercial center than a breezy seaside resort.
+Thessaloniki’s maritime location makes the second-largest city in Greece seem less like a commercial center than a breezy seaside resort.
 A smoother sibling city to Athens down south, Thessaloniki is immediately likable; the pace is more relaxed and the air seems somehow brighter here.
+Many great hotels too.

 Things to Do in Thessaloniki